-When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will cooperate fully regarding the conditions of the interview, including without parental consent, if necessary, if it is part of a child abuse investigation.
-In other circumstances, the principal will:
+When law enforcement officers or other lawful authorities wish to question or interview a student at school, the Interim Superintendent will cooperate fully regarding the conditions of the interview, including without parental consent, if necessary, if it is part of a child abuse investigation.
+In other circumstances, the Interim Superintendent will:

-• Verify and record the identity of the officer or other authority and ask for an explanation of the need to question the student at school.

-- Ordinarily make reasonable efforts to notify the parents, unless the interviewer raises what the principal considers to be a valid objection. - Ordinarily be present for the questioning or interview, unless the interviewer raises what the principal considers to be a valid objection.
+- Verify and record the identity of the officer or other authority and ask for an explanation of the need to question the student at school. - Ordinarily make reasonable efforts to notify the parents, unless the interviewer raises what the Interim Superintendent considers to be a valid objection. - Ordinarily be present for the questioning or interview, unless the interviewer raises what the Interim Superintendent considers to be a valid objection.